01908 605027

 Picture

-This year's residential will take place between Monday 18th to Thursday 21st July 2022.
+This year's residential will take place between Wednesday 12th July to Friday 14th July.
 Please click on the links below for key information for the trip.
 If you have any additional questions, please do not hesitate to contact your child's class teacher via the school office:

 Emergency Contact Info